hashicorp/terraform-provider-hcp/docs/resources/boundary_cluster.md

 Optional:

 - `day` (String) The maintenance day of the week for scheduled upgrades.
 Valid options for maintenance window day - `MONDAY`, `TUESDAY`, `WEDNESDAY`, `THURSDAY`, `FRIDAY`, `SATURDAY`, `SUNDAY`
 - `end` (Number) The end time which upgrades can be performed.
-Uses 24H clock.
+Uses 24H clock and must be in UTC time zone.
 Valid options include - 1 to 24 (inclusive)
 - `start` (Number) The start time which upgrades can be performed.
-Uses 24H clock.
+Uses 24H clock and must be in UTC time zone.
 Valid options include - 0 to 23 (inclusive)
 - `upgrade_type` (String) The upgrade type for the cluster.
 Valid options for upgrade type - `AUTOMATIC`, `SCHEDULED`